LemmySmackett/LemmySmackettCom/content/stories/general/nosy.md

 mature: false
 extreme: false
 ---
-"Henry," the old woman yelped down the hall.
+Henry," the old woman yelped down the hall.
 "He's doing it again!"

 Her rotund husband lounged in the other room—sprawled out on his genuine leather, cup-holder armrest recliner—lazily watching Euphoria on his wall-mounted 80 inch Sony Bravia.
 He wasn't sure what the whole show was about, but the girls were cute.